Daxiongmao87/term.ai.te/archive/README.md

-# Archive
+# Archive Directory

-This directory contains obsolete versions of files that are no longer actively maintained.
+This directory contains legacy and deprecated implementations of term.ai.te.

 ## Files

+### `termaite.sh`
+- **Date Archived**: June 18, 2025
-- `termaite.sh` - Original bash implementation of term.ai.te.
-This has been superseded by the Python implementation (`termaite.py`) which provides the same functionality with better maintainability and features.
+- **Reason**: Replaced by Python implementation for better LLM integration and cross-platform compatibility
+- **Original Purpose**: Bash-based shell assistant
+- **Status**: Obsolete, kept for reference

+### `termaite-monolithic.py`
+- **Date Archived**: June 18, 2025
+- **Reason**: Refactored into modular pip-installable package
+- **Original Purpose**: Monolithic 1328-line LLM-powered shell assistant
+- **Status**: Superseded by modular termaite/ package
+- **Migration**: All functionality moved to termaite/ package with improved architecture

+## Usage Note

-The bash version is kept here for historical reference and in case any specific bash-only functionality needs to be referenced in the future.
+These files are kept for historical reference only.
+Use the current modular implementation in the main directory.